BenasJasilionis/tech201_virtualisation/README.md

 * **Cost** - Ensure that the tech we use meets our needs at the lowest price possible.
 Maximise cost efficiency.
 For example: how powerful a machine do we need to conduct a task, do we need certain servers running etc. (solutions architect largely responsible)(junior engineers still need to know when to use a smaller machine for a task to maximise cost efficiency) (new position- cloud cost auditer- find out whats not being used and shut it down, but have to be careful, e.g. something may only be used once a year)

 ## Infrastructure and architecture
-* **Monolith**- everything you need to run an app (sotrage,) all reside on the same physical machine - if theres an error with that machine, every service is hit
+* **Monolith**- everything you need to run an app (storage,) all reside on the same physical machine - if theres an error with that machine, every service is hit
 * **2 tier architecture**- 2 machines
 * **Microservices** - breaking up the application as well as they way its sent out into users onto many machines.
 Containers allow us to implement a microservice architecture